codesmiles/dogman-pet-world/README.md

 11. IF an employee is sacked or resigned they are unable to access their account
 12. proper text editor for text areas
 13. Admin and employee access roles
+14. create relationship manager between petResource and pet_activity_schedule then with employee and pet activity schedule to view all activity under an employee

 ## CODE SNIPPETS